ably/terraform-provider-ably/docs/resources/rule_amqp_external.md

 Required:

+- `exchange` (String) The RabbitMQ exchange, if needed, supports interpolation; see https://faqs.ably.com/what-is-the-format-of-the-routingkey-for-an-amqp-or-kinesis-reactor-rule for more info.
+If you don't use RabbitMQ exchanges, leave this blank.
 - `mandatory_route` (Boolean) Reject delivery of the message if the route does not exist, otherwise fail silently.
 - `persistent_messages` (Boolean) Marks the message as persistent, instructing the broker to write it to disk if it is in a durable queue.
 - `routing_key` (String) The Kafka partition key.
 This is used to determine which partition a message should be routed to, where a topic has been partitioned. routingKey should be in the format topic:key where topic is the topic to publish to, and key is the value to use as the message key